 - The government ensures a stable, if not always comfortable status quo.

-- The Devil you know is better than the Devil you don't.
+- Better the Devil You Know than the Devil you don't.

 open/close all folders